 - set up a VPN server on your home network – I recommend this method!

-The first and second methods are not secure as you are either relying on the security of your device manufacturers or opening up your network to the Internet (port forwarding).
+The first and second methods are not secure as you are either relying on the security of your device manufacturers or opening up multiple ports on your network to the Internet (port forwarding).
 The recommended way of remotely accessing your home network and security cameras is by creating a VPN connection from your remote device straight to your home network.

 If you are wondering how your VPN server can be reached from the Internet, you have been paying attention!
 You cannot eliminate port forwarding totally.
 Your VPN server needs to listen for incoming connections and so you have to port forward your VPN server’s port to the router.
 But this is far safer than port forwarding every single camera and exposing these devices which often have poor security to the dangerous digital expanse we call the Internet.